We will take action on accounts that use X's services to share false or misleading information that could bring harm to crisis-affected populations.

 We will update this page in the future as this policy expands to cover additional types of crisis events.

 In order for conflict-related content to be considered violative under this policy, it must:

 - advance a claim of fact, expressed in definitive terms;

 - be demonstrably false or misleading, based on widely available, authoritative sources; and

 - be likely to impact public safety or cause serious harm.

 In the context of international armed conflict, we will take action on Posts that contain:

 - False coverage or event reporting, or information that mischaracterizes conditions on the ground as a conflict evolves.

 - False allegations regarding use of force, incursions on territorial sovereignty, or around the use of weapons.

-- Demonstrably false or misleading allegations of war crimes or mass atrocities against specific populations;
+- Demonstrably false or misleading allegations of war crimes or mass atrocities against specific populations or groups;

 What is not a violation of this policy?